Water footprint: Life-cycle assessment of water use

 Life-cycle assessment (LCA) is a systematic, phased approach to assessing the environmental aspects and potential impacts that are associated with a product, process or service.
 "Life cycle" refers to the major activities connected with the product's life-span, from its manufacture, use, and maintenance, to its final disposal, and also including the acquisition of raw material required to manufacture the product.
 Thus a method for assessing the environmental impacts of freshwater consumption was developed.
 It specifically looks at the damage to three areas of protection: human health, ecosystem quality, and resources.
 The consideration of water consumption is crucial where water-intensive products (for example agricultural goods) are concerned that need to therefore undergo a life-cycle assessment.
 In addition, regional assessments are equally as necessary as the impact of water use depends on its location.
 In short, LCA is important as it identifies the impact of water use in certain products, consumers, companies, nations, etc. which can help reduce the amount of water used.

+Water positive

+The Water Positive initiative can be defined as the concept where an entity, such as a company, community, or individual, goes beyond simply conserving water and actively contributes to the sustainable management and restoration of water resources.
+A commercial or residential development is considered water positive when it generates more water than it consumes.
+This involves implementing practices and technologies that reduce water consumption, improve water quality, and enhance water availability.
+The goal of being water positive is to leave a positive impact on water ecosystem and ensure that more water is conserved and restored than is used or depleted.